 Skills Development (Scotland)

-In direct support of the Scottish Executive's Lifelong Learning Strategy, the mission of learndirect scotland is to help individuals and small businesses across Scotland to realise their potential through learning, at a time, place, pace and style that suits their needs.
+In direct support of the Scottish Executive's Lifelong Learning Strategy, the mission of Skills Development Scotland is to help individuals and small businesses to realise their potential through learning, at a time, place, pace and style that suits their needs.

 Working closely with key partners, we seek to enhance the skills and employability of individuals and the competitiveness of companies, by encouraging disadvantaged and disaffected people back into learning to improve their personal and work-related skills and by helping small businesses to access training and development opportunities for their staff.